IBM-Bluemix-Docs/voice-agent/call-transfer.md

 ## Step 1: Setting up the termination URI
 {: #termination-setup}

-If you are using a tel URI instead of a termination URI for your SIP URI configuration, you can use the tel URI, such as `tel:+18889990000`, for your `trasnferTarget`.
+If you are using a tel URI instead of a termination URI for your SIP URI configuration, you can use the tel URI, such as `tel:+18889990000`, for your `transferTarget`.
 You need a termination URI for your `transferTarget` if you are using a SIP URI.
 {: tip}

 ### Setting up a termination URI in NetFoundry